USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 * :math:`Power_{inverter}` is from the InputSettings class (currently set at 150 kW)
 * :math:`PowerDivisor_{inverter}` is 1 for single motor systems and 2 for dual motor systems

-The induction motor cost is then calculated as shown in :math:numref:`induction_motor_cost_equation`.
+The induction motor cost is then calculated as shown in equation :math:numref:`induction_motor_cost_equation`.

 ..
 Math::
     :label: induction_motor_cost_equation